Unconditional uniqueness and non-uniqueness for Hardy-H\'enon parabolic equations: Introduction and main results

 and we say that the problem \eqref{HH} is {\sl scale-critical} if $q=q_c$, {\sl scale-subcritical} if $q>q_c$, and {\sl scale-supercritical} if $q<q_c$.
 The second one is the critical exponent $Q_c$ given by

 which is related to well-definedness of the Duhamel term in \eqref{integral-equation} in $L^{q,r}(\mathbb R^d)$.
 In fact, the nonlinear term $|x|^\gamma |u|^{\alpha-1}u \in L^1_{\mathrm{loc}}(\mathbb R^d)$ for any $u \in L^{q,r}(\mathbb R^d)$ if and only if ``$q>Q_c$" or ``$q=Q_c$ and $r \le \alpha$".
 In the case $\gamma=0$, unconditional uniqueness for \eqref{HH} in $C([0,T] ; L^q(\mathbb R^d))$ was proved in the double subcritical case $q > \max\{q_c, Q_c\}$ by Weissler \cite{Wei1980} and in the single critical cases $q = Q_c > q_c$ and $q = q_c>Q_c$ by Brezis and Cazenave \cite{BreCaz1996}.
 In the double critical case $q = q_c = Q_c$, non-uniqueness was proved for {\sl some} initial data $u_0 \in L^q(\mathbb R^d)$ by Terraneo \cite{Ter2002}, and then, for {\sl any} initial data $u_0 \in L^q(\mathbb R^d)$ by Matos and Terraneo \cite{MatosTerrane}.
 In \cite{Ter2002}, uniqueness criterion was also obtained in the double critical case.
+Recently, Takahashi \cite{Tak2021} proved the existence of an uncountably infinite number of solutions to \eqref{HH} with moving singularities for some initial data in the double critical case.
 In the scale-supercritical case $q<q_c$, non-uniqueness for \eqref{HH} was proved for initial data $u_0=0$ by Haraux and Weissler \cite{HarWei1982}.
 Uniqueness and non-uniqueness have also been studied for heat equations with exponential nonlinearities (see \cite{IKNW2021,IRT2022} and references therein).
 In the Hardy case $-\min \{2,d\} < \gamma < 0$, similar results were obtained by \cite{BenTayWei2017,Tay2020}, where the Lorentz spaces $L^{q,r}(\mathbb R^d)$ is used to study unconditional uniqueness in the critical case $q=Q_c$ in \cite{Tay2020}.
+The above previous works are summarized in Figure 1.
 In contrast, the H\'enon case $\gamma >0$ has not been well studied.
 This is due to the difficulty of treating the increasing potential $|x|^\gamma$ in the nonlinear term at infinity.
 To overcome this difficulty, the weighted spaces are effective, and recently, conditional uniqueness was obtained in $L^{q}_s(\mathbb R^d)=L^{q,q}_s(\mathbb R^d)$ in \cite{CIT2022}; however, unconditional uniqueness and non-uniqueness are completely open.
 The main purpose of this paper is to prove unconditional uniqueness, non-uniqueness and uniqueness criterion for \eqref{HH} with all $\gamma > -\min \{2,d\}$, including the H\'enon case, in $L^{q,r}_s(\mathbb R^d)$.